Understanding a patient’s pain: introducing new communication training resources to enhance pain assessment

 Real Talk’s innovative training resources are available for free to eligible UK-based health and social care professionals who deliver training to health and social care staff and trainees.
 For more details on eligibility read our FAQs.

 As a registered trainer, you may add the training resources into your face-to-face communication training events, whether these are aimed at novices or highly experienced practitioners.
-During the COVID-19 pandemic, we have been permitted to change our original ethics safeguards, such that registered trainers may now use the video clips in online, live streamed (but not recorded) training events and sessions – guidance available vis login.
-For further information on this process for online streaming please email the Real Talk team at email@example.com.
+Registered trainers may use the video clips in face-to-face or online, live streamed (but not recorded) training events and sessions – guidance available, including PowerPoint slides, in the login section for registered users.

 Each case includes video clips, background details of the patient, an overview of the consultation, transcripts of what is said in the recordings, and accessible summaries of relevant scientific research.
 Each video clip is also accompanied by evidence-based learning points that you may use to stimulate discussion.
 Trainers may choose to play video clips with or without subtitles.